WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/transfer-server.md

 ## Handshake

 “Do you speak English?”.
 That question is heard at touristic places quite often.
 But what answer do you expect from people who do not speak English at all?
-Introducing AMF and JSON brings similar challenges; How can a client start talking to a server without knowing what server it is talking to and what protocols it understands?
+Introducing JSON brings similar challenges; How can a client start talking to a server without knowing what server it is talking to and what protocols it understands?
 This challenge is new with v8; Before, only SOAP and DIME were supported.
 But now, the listed servers (configured in WWSettings.xml or configserver.php) need to be accessed with care, before clients start talking new protocols.
 Clients have no idea what